Skip to main content

 • optimization

-The game's optimization is notably impressive, particularly for its ability to run smoothly on dial-up modems, which highlights its accessibility for players with limited internet speeds.
-However, this strong optimization may not be enough to attract a larger audience today.
+The game's optimization is commendable, particularly for its ability to run smoothly on dial-up modems, which highlights its accessibility for players with limited internet speeds.
+However, this aspect may contribute to its underappreciation in the current gaming landscape.

 • “It's a damn shame this game doesn't get more players nowadays, because it was optimized for dial-up modems.”